yassun7010/datetime-default/README.md

 When you want to use `#[derive(Default)]` to a struct, you may want the current time to be the default for `DateTime`.
 For this purpose, we have provided NewType that overrides the default value.

-### Examples
+### Features
 #### DateTimeDefaultNow
-DateTime with current time as default
+DateTime with current time as default.

 ```rust
 use chrono::{Local, TimeZone};